dafny-lang/dafny/docs/HowToFAQ/FAQZ3.md

 ---
-title: Why do I need to use an old Z3?
+title: Why do I need to use an old version of Z3?
 ---

 ## Question